How to submit your entry:

 Video: Video should be submitted via its URL (see technical requirements) but please remove pre-roll ads.
 In general, there is no limit on length.
 Each video will count as one item, except in cases where several short videos on the same theme are combined into one presentation of 10 minutes or less.

-Audio content and photo galleries: They should be submitted via their URLs.
-In either format, the maximum number of images is 15.
+Photo galleries: They should be submitted via their URLs.
+The maximum number of images is 15.
 Each slideshow or gallery will count as one item.

 Interactive content: Interactive graphics and databases should be entered as URLs.

 Pay wall: To facilitate juror access, entrants should place URLs outside any pay wall.
 If that proves infeasible, the entry should contain a simple username and password for jurors, plainly indicated in the label for the first or only URL.
 URLs must remain active until the Prizes are announced in April.